nghiaplt1611/Java_Desktop_Assignment/README.md

 This is the assignment of Java Desktop Application (PRJ311).
 We use Java programming language to build an application that managing goods receipt and goods delivery for a storage of a grocery store

-# Important Note: We haven't finished all the functions in the project.
-We will try our best to finish the whole project.
-(The updated one will be pushed to GitHub shortly).
+# Important Note: Due to not finish work on time, we have the updated part for the code and for document.
 We are sorry for our procrastination